Crowd Control Barrier - Loose Leg

 - protective barriers;

-- clear markings to set apart vehicle and pedestrians routes; and
+- clear markings to set apart vehicle and pedestrian routes;

 - raised kerbs to mark vehicle and pedestrian areas.